 Just as barcodes allow machines to read data from items in stores, QR codes are a barcode-like vector between online and offline information.
 QR codes can be easily accessed by any phone in the world that has a camera.
-They enable everything from online to offline (O2O) marketplaces, which are huge in China.
+They enable everything from online to offline (O2O) marketplaces, the latter being huge in China.

 Businesses - Followers of the WeChat Business/Brand accounts can be sent a limited number of messages per month, usually product info and promotions.

 All WeChat users get their own customized QR code.
-It can be shown for anyone else to scan, or shared.
+It can be shown for anyone else to scan or share.

-Note: QR codes can be scanned by tapping and hold on it on screen.
+Note: QR codes can be scanned by tapping and holding on them.

 Alipay allows users to receive funds via QR code without adding the payee as a contact.

-Users create a QR code for payer to scan and pay.
+Users create a QR code for the payer to scan and pay.

 Making a payment to an offline merchant can be done via QR code.